vicaadeleke/vicaadeleke.github.io/week1.md

 ---
 layout: post
 title: Week 1
-by: Michael Adeleke
+by: Victor Adeleke
 ---

-During the first week, I met with Dr. Crawford and my mentors to discuss the project that I will be working on and gained an understanding of what Dr. Crawford will be looking for.
-Dr. Crawford also explained to me what, "Physiological Computing Education", is along with the differences between EEG and EMG.
+This week I was able to meet up with Dr. Peng, as well as my graduate mentor and my other group member, During this meeting we were able to discuss our project and get a little more insight on what we were going to be accomplishing.
+A couple findings i've made is how I need to sharpen my skills on Python so I can be successful during this internship.
+The algorithm that I used this week was Logistic Regression

 [Back](./)